DonaldWhyte/mocking-in-rust-using-double/contents.md

 ![fin](images/fin.svg)

 [NEXT]
-Mocking can be used to isolate unit tests from exernal resources or complex dependencies.
+Mocking is used to isolate unit tests from exernal resources or complex dependencies.

-Mocking can be achieved in Rust by dummying `trait`s and functions.
+Achieved in Rust by replacing `trait`s and functions.

 [NEXT]
-Mocking is controversial.

-Used incorrectly, tests with mocks overfit the implementation.
+Used incorrectly, behaviour verification overfits the implementation.

-Which introduces a huge burden on development.
+Introducing a huge burden on development.

-**Using pattern matching to loosen test constraints reduces overfitting.**
+Pattern matching loosens test constraints and reduces overfitting.

 _note_
 Mocking has often been a divisive topic.